DTjomsland/t3a1-workbook/README.md

 console.log(dif)
 ```

-In the example above, JavaScript will coerce `stringNumber` into a number datatype, then perform the operation.
+In the example above, JavaScript will coerce `stringNumber` into a number data type, then perform the operation.
 The value of dif will be the difference between `10` and `9` which is `1`.
 <br>

 <strong>Example 2: Number to String</strong>